processone/eturnal/README.md

         # systemctl enable eturnal
         # systemctl start eturnal

-If you'd like to use a different user and/or installation prefix, you must edit the following two files accordingly:
+> _Note:_ If you'd like to use a different user and/or installation prefix, you

-- `$PREFIX/bin/eturnalctl`
-- `/etc/systemd/system/eturnal.service`
+> must edit the `/etc/systemd/system/eturnal.service` file accordingly.

 ## Building From Source